CasperStormHansen/Logic-editor/README.md

 Also, while the animation takes place, all but the "reset" button are deactivated, as the code is not able to handle input correctly at that point.
 Afterwards, some of the buttons are made active again, and `resetRuleVariablesAndSelections` is called.

-Two special cases must be mentioned, namely disjunction-introduction and EFQ that need the user to enter a (sub-)formula.
-The function `ruleVariableUpdate` therefore calls the above-mentioned `makeActive` function in those cases and `insert` calls `ruleVariableUpdate` with the special argument values `'callFromInsertUnfinished'` and `'callFromInsertFinished'`.
-While being inputted, the (sub-)formula is stored in `enteredDisjunct`.
+A special case must be mentioned, namely disjunction-introduction, which needs the user to enter a sub-formula.
+The function `ruleVariableUpdate` therefore calls the above-mentioned `makeActive` function in that case and `insert` calls `ruleVariableUpdate` with the special argument values `'callFromInsertUnfinished'` and `'callFromInsertFinished'`.
+While being inputted, the sub-formula is stored in `enteredDisjunct`.

 ## 4 Initialization and reset